Time-Coder/glass/README.md

 There are a lot of things to do in next version (0.0.2):

 * Anti-aliasing for defered rendering/lighting.
-* Soft shadow edge: VSM and PCSS
+* Soft shadow edge: improved ESM and PCSS
-* Eliminate the shake of directional light shadow.
+* <del>Eliminate the shake of directional light shadow.</del>
 * Eliminate the stripe of point/spot light shadow.
-* Eliminate the sudden change of shadow on the junction of 2 CMS levels.
+* <del>Eliminate the sudden change of shadow on the junction of 2 CMS levels.</del>
 * Eliminate the Peter Panning of shadow.
 * Accelerate multi-lights shadow rendering.
 * Instantiate rendering.
 * Different lighting mode including PBR.
+* Different shadow mode(shadow volum and shadow mapping) support.
+* SSAO support.

 You can make contribution by commit pull-request.
 And we can work together to make it a better 3D rendering engine.